cal-cs184-student/hw-webpages-sp24-noah-ku/homework2.md

 ![Task 1 New Curve 7](./assets/images/hw2/task1step8.png)

-## Task 2: Bezier Surfaces with Separable 1D de Casteljau
+## Bezier Surfaces with Separable 1D de Casteljau

 For this task, we have to apply the same techniques from the previous task to make the de Casteljau algorithm work for surfaces.
 To this, we have to modify three functions in our code:
 `BezierPatch::evaluateStep()`, `BezierPatch::evaluate1D()`, and `BezierPatch::evaluate()` The `evaluate()` function will ultimately be using the other two to create Bézier surfaces instead